apache/pekko/docs/src/main/paradox/typed/cluster-membership.md

 ## Introduction

 A cluster is made up of a set of member nodes.
 The identifier for each node is a `hostname:port:uid` tuple.
-An Akka application can be distributed over a cluster with each node hosting some part of the application.
+An Pekko application can be distributed over a cluster with each node hosting some part of the application.
 Cluster membership and the actors running on that node of the application are decoupled.
 A node could be a member of a cluster without hosting any actors.
 Joining a cluster is initiated by issuing a `Join` command to one of the nodes in the cluster to join.

 The node identifier internally also contains a UID that uniquely identifies this actor system instance at that `hostname:port`.
-Akka uses the UID to be able to reliably trigger remote death watch.
+Pekko uses the UID to be able to reliably trigger remote death watch.
 This means that the same actor system can never join a cluster again once it's been removed from that cluster.
 To re-join an actor system with the same `hostname:port` to a cluster you have to stop the actor system